 Entry to the Nasrid Palaces is timed, so I visited the Generalife, a separate area outside of the Alhambra Fortress, built as a recreational area where the Kings of Granada could escape their official routine.

-Beyond the Patio of the Sultana is the Water Stairway, dating to the 16th century.
+One of my favorite places here was the Water Stairway, dating to the 16th century.
 Under a canopy of bay trees, four sets of terraced stairs are linked by three landings, with a small fountain in the center.
 The stone handrails have channels carved into them that were filled with water that flowed so fast, they created little whirlpools at the round joints.
 The sound of birds and water throughout the gardens was omnipresent, and at times, drowned out all other sound.
-I would remember it as one of my favorite spots here.

 Next to the Partal Palace lies the Mexuar Oratory, the private place of prayer for the sultan and his retinue.
 The Mexuar was the first of the Nasrid palaces to be built here.
 It is oriented towards Mecca and is unusual in that it’s windows are open rather than being enclosed in glass.
 Its walls are carved plasterwork that I would later see in the Nasrid Palace.
 John Hoag, author of “Western Islamic Architecture” describes the work as “carved with incredible intricacy on a scale so minute it looks like embroidered cloth.”
 It’s a very accurate description.